tkerby/flipperzero-firmware-wPlugins/README.md

 ### Technical details

-Infrared signals are sent from the Fliper Zero to the hardhat.
+Infrared signals are sent from the Flipper Zero to the hardhat.

 - The protocol used is the NECext protocol:
   - 38 kHz carrier, 33% duty cycle.